fluxscape/fluxscape-docs/docs/getting-started/workflow.md

 ## Actions

-An important concept in Noodl, as briefly shown above, is **action nodes**.
+An important concept in FluxScape, as briefly shown above, is **action nodes**.
 These nodes perform some sort of action when triggered by a signal, for example, from a UI control (such as a button click) or from another action node (such as when an action has completed successfully or failed).
-Noodl contains a wide variety of action nodes for most common basic tasks, including **Navigation** and **Reading and Writing Data**.
+FluxScape contains a wide variety of action nodes for most common basic tasks, including **Navigation** and **Reading and Writing Data**.

 ![](/docs/getting-started/basic-concepts/connecting-nodes.gif)

-Connections between nodes is a core concept in Noodl, this is how you connect your user interface to data and actions.
+Connections between nodes is a core concept in FluxScape, this is how you connect your user interface to data and actions.

 ## Working with data

 When you have built some of your frontend, added pages, components and navigation it is time to connect dynamic data to your user interfaces.
-This is what makes your application come alive, and in Noodl you have a neat visual way to build modern reactive user interfaces.
+This is what makes your application come alive, and in FluxScape you have a neat visual way to build modern reactive user interfaces.

 <div className="ndl-video">
     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/data-1.mp4")}/>
 </div>

-There are three basic concepts for data in Noodl, the **Variable**, **Object** and **Array** nodes.
+There are three basic concepts for data in FluxScape, the **Variable**, **Object** and **Array** nodes.
 You can learn more about how to work with these [here](/docs/guides/data/overview).

 A very common pattern in web applications frontends are different types of lists or other dynamic repeating content.
-Learn how to do that in Noodl [here](/docs/guides/data/list-basics).
+Learn how to do that in FluxScape [here](/docs/guides/data/list-basics).

 ## Business Logic

-As mentioned above you use **action nodes** to perform some sort of business logic action in Noodl.
+As mentioned above you use **action nodes** to perform some sort of business logic action in FluxScape.
 There are a wide variety of action nodes built in for most basic tasks such as navigating between pages, or storing data in the database.
 Data and signals from your UI controls are connected to your action nodes, and you can connect them together to make flows.

 <div className="ndl-video">
     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/actions-1.mp4")}/>